15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 What do flatfish taste like?

-Flatfish generally has a slightly sweet flavor that’s very similar to cod crossed with tilapia.
+Flatfish generally have a slightly sweet flavor that’s very similar to cod crossed with tilapia.
 It has a light and delicate taste; however, it has an overall texture that is more firm than cod or tilapia.

 5/5 - (2 votes)